How to Build a Progressive Populist Movement From the Ground Up | OurFuture.org by People's Action

 Multiracial Organizing

 Is this possible?
 Kischa Peña, an African American mother of two from Mebane, North Carolina, thinks so.
 “After the 2016 election and Charlottesville, I had all but given up on White America,” she said.
 “Then in September 2017, I met Down Home.
-I was skeptical of building a multi-racial poor and working class power structure, in Alamance County of all places.
+I was skeptical of building a multiracial poor and working class power structure, in Alamance County of all places.
 But here I am, 8 months later, more hopeful than ever that we can win this fight.

 “We can win this fight by being open to having difficult an transparent conversation, by actively listening to each other’s stories,” Peña told those gathered at the NPC.
 “Realizing that we have more in common than we do that separates us, and seeing those shared issues as opportunities to build the power that we all know our families deserve.”